 Daniel Zhao, Economist and Data Scientist

-But what exactly are the trends to watch out for in 2022?
+But what exactly are the trends to watch out for?
 And how does web accessibility play a part?
 Let’s find out.

-A recent report by Glassdoor highlighted four emerging workplace trends for 2022:
+A recent report by Glassdoor highlighted four emerging workplace trends:

 1. Hiring will be more difficult